 1. Coffee in Haunted Hotels

 One of my favorite oddities of the Alps is the region’s many Belle Epoch era hotels that are nestled in the mountains.
 Slightly reminiscent of Kubrick’s The Shining, these lavish hotels sit largely empty by the side of the trail, royally decorated, and largely forgotten as the days of traveling into the mountains by carriage for a royal welcome slip into history.
 Today, many of these historic hotels still operate and while they might not be the most comfortable options for overnights, many of them still offer the chance to sit, enjoy a cup of espresso, and feel the history of the Alps around you.
-The perfect counterpoint to enjoying an espresso or beer at a hut after a long day’s hike, these old hotels are one of the truest oddities of the Alps and are places I cannot wait to return to.
+The perfect counterpoint to enjoying an espresso or beer at a hut after a long day’s hike, these old hotels are one of the truest oddities of the Alps and are places I cannot wait to return to year after year.